UDOOboard/Bolt-Docs/docs/13_Advanced_Topics/01_BIOS-UEFI_update.md

-UDOO BOLT is supplied with a [American Megatrends International LLC(AMI)](https://ami.com/en/products/) BIOS/UEFI Firmware.
+UDOO BOLT is supplied with [American Megatrends International LLC(AMI)](https://ami.com/en/products/)'s BIOS/UEFI Firmware.

-It is possible to access to AMI Setup Utility by pressing the escape key (`ESC`) after System power up, during POST phase.
+It is possible to access the AMI Setup Utility by pressing the escape key (`ESC`) after System power up, during POST phase.

 ## UEFI Update utility

-At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily updates flash devices with new BISO/UEFI Firmware version.
+At the following link you can find the latest BIOS/UEFI Firmware and the BIOS/UEFI Update Utility to quickly and easily update flash devices with the new BISO/UEFI Firmware version.

 [UEFI BIOS Firmware + Update Utility Tool]()
 Coming Soon